 Do Some Breeds Smell More than Others?

 Kind of.
-Some breeds are more likely to have issues with their skin and ears, which can lead to bad smells.
+Some breeds are more likely to have issues with their skin and ears, which can lead to a bad dog smell.
 Breeds with a lot of excess skin (pugs, bulldogs, shar peis, bloodhounds etc) are more likely to experience irritation as the folds can trap moisture and microorganisms.

 Similarly, floppy ears can also make dogs more susceptible mites or infections that can cause them distress and smell bad.
 Again, make a habit of checking their ears regularly.
 Alternatively, some breeds do appear to have particularly good self-grooming habits that could help cut down on smell.
 Chow chows, basenjis, and Japanese chins are all quite cat-like in their cleanliness.
 But for the most part, a happy, healthy, regularly groomed dog should smell great–admit it, you love dog smell.